The Complete Guide to Claude Code

 /accountability

-Status report on every promise. yours and theirs.
+Status report on every promise.
+Yours and theirs.
 Goal progress with traffic-light status, patterns, where you stand.

 📌 The other 7 daily skills